kriszyp/cobase/README.md

 		}
 	}))
 }
+static transformVersion = 1 // transform version should be used with an Index as well, to indicate changes to the transform
 ```
 And if we accessed a `ProjectWithTasks` by a project id, this would return a promise to an array of of the task id and name of tasks referencing this project:
 ```